Chocolate Cheesecake Tarts (Tartlets)

 Adorable mini tarts filled with a rich chocolate and cream cheese mixture in a buttery shortcrust pastry.
 These are semi-homemade chocolate cheesecake tarts and take only 20 minutes to make.
 Also, this chocolate cream cheese tart recipe uses ready-to-use tart shells that cut preparation time by half and make entertaining a breeze.

-About these tarts
+Why you’ll love these tarts

-Can you think of a dessert more simpler than tartlets?
+- Can you think of a dessert simpler than tartlets?
 Often, when I entertain, I choose to serve mini-tarts because they are pretty to look at and easy to serve.
 So, this is a semi-homemade kinda thing.

 - And, it takes 15 minutes to make the chocolate filling.